In this article we will discuss:

 Outdoor growing has certain benefits, but being at the mercy of the seasons is not one of them, especially if you live in a northerly latitude or in a relatively inhospitable.
 Cannabis is an annual plant, with a few flowering periods a year, and if you don’t have perfect conditions, you probably won’t be able to achieve the maximum amount of harvests.

 Several harvests can artificially be conceived per year if techniques for continual harvesting are used.
 Hypothetically speaking there could be 6 flowering periods a year because it takes the plant 2 months to mature and flower.
 Like this, you can grow cannabis all year round.
 You only need two rooms, one for the vegetation phase (18 hours of light) and one for the flowering phase (12 hours of light).

-Download my free marijuana grow guide at this link for more indoor tips
+Download my free Grow Bible for more about indoor growing!

 The cannabis plants mature in the flowering room where they get 12 hours of light to 12 hours of darkness.
 Meanwhile, the grower places the cuttings in the growing room exposing them to 18 hours of light to 6 hours of darkness.
 Here they will stem and sprout while the plants in the first room have reached the end of the maturing stage.
 When all of the previous has taken place, all you have to do is put a new set of cannabis plants in the flowering room.
 During the earlier blooming period, this new set of Cannabis plants ceased to grow.
 With this method, you can potentially achieve up to 6 harvests annually.

 The bottom line is that indoor Cannabis cultivation can be a lot of work.
 It’s a craft, and it takes a lifetime to master all the many subtleties of indoor growing.
 But like most crafts, it can be a lot of fun.
 It’s a wonderful learning experience, and it can be a very stimulating and healthy hobby.